 If you have any queries about this programme of work please use the form below (selecting "Review of the Mission and Pastoral Measure 2011").
-You can see the recording of the of the debate on the paper at General Synod here (starting at 22 minutes 30 seconds).

 The headline timetable is as follows: